 Gretchen Schroeder shares a powerful approach to reading response to help students consider their positionality in a scene.
 Your identity, your thoughts, and your experiences influence the way that you relate to a text.
 This is your positionality as a reader, and it’s important to consider your positionality within a text because it explains how and why we come to certain conclusions as we read.

 In this era of pressure to perform, Vivian Chen suggests slowing down as an act of intentionality, equity, and meeting the needs of all learners.

 Stella Villalba leads educators through a process to discover the brilliance and complexity of multilingual learners.
-Rather than searching for a list of strategies, Stella encourages us to linger with our questions and discover the beauty of multilingual learners.
+Rather than searching for a list of strategies, Stella encourages us to linger with our questions and discover multilingual learners’ beauty.

 Bitsy Parks shares the inspiration and practical ways she celebrates and honors holidays from many cultures in her classroom.

 Gretchen Schroeder intentionally uses tried-and-true instructional practices to increase the inclusivity of texts and topics in her high school English class.

 Dana Murphy shares a moment when she realized she needed to educate herself and dismantle some white-centered teaching practices.

 Stella Villalba encourages all educators to listen to students to understand how to create a culture of belonging.